jfrimmel/emballoc/README.md

 ```

 After that the usage is very simple: just copy the following code to the binary crate of the project.
-Substitute the `4096` with the desired heap size.
+Substitute the `4096` with the desired heap size in bytes.

 ```rust
 #[global_allocator]